TD Cowen 46th Annual Health Care Conference

 Industry landscape and unmet needs

-• Chronic myeloid leukemia (CML) has evolved into a chronic disease with multiple approved therapies, but significant unmet needs remain, especially in safety and efficacy for long-term treatment.
+• Chronic myeloid leukemia (CML) has become a chronic disease with multiple approved therapies, but significant unmet needs remain in both efficacy and safety, especially for younger patients who may require lifelong treatment.

 • Allosteric inhibitors like asciminib are gaining traction due to improved safety profiles and comparable efficacy to second-generation TKIs, with asciminib now holding about 25% frontline market share.

-• Only 15%-20% of patients achieve treatment-free remission, highlighting the need for therapies that drive deeper, faster responses.
+• Only 15%-20% of patients achieve treatment-free remission, highlighting the need for therapies that drive deeper and faster molecular responses.

 • Resistance mutations are not the primary driver of therapy failure in CML; target coverage and tolerability are more critical factors.

-• Physicians increasingly prioritize safety and tolerability, as these factors directly impact long-term efficacy and patient outcomes.
+• Physicians increasingly prioritize safety and tolerability, as these factors directly impact efficacy and long-term outcomes.

 Clinical development and data highlights

-• Phase I CARDINAL data for TERN-701 showed promising efficacy: 75% achieved MMR, 36% achieved DMR, and 62% achieved MR2 in expansion cohorts.
+• Phase I CARDINAL data for TERN-701 showed promising efficacy: 75% achieved major molecular response (MMR), 36% deep molecular response (DMR), and 62% MR2 in expansion cohorts.

-• As of December, 85 patients were enrolled, with ongoing expansion at 320 mg and 500 mg doses; dose selection will be based on exposure-safety and exposure-efficacy analyses.
+• As of December, 85 patients were enrolled, with ongoing expansion at 320 mg and 500 mg doses; dose selection will be based on exposure-safety and exposure-efficacy analyses, targeting at least 20 patients per dose for six months.

-• Plans are in place to meet with the FDA mid-year to discuss pivotal trial designs for both second-line and frontline settings.
+• Plans are in place to meet with the FDA mid-year to discuss pivotal trial designs for both second-line-plus and frontline settings, aiming for rapid progression to pivotal studies.

-• A mutation cohort using the 500 mg dose is underway, initially as a signal-seeking effort, with potential for label expansion based on results.
+• A mutation cohort at 500 mg is enrolling to assess activity in resistant populations, with potential for label expansion based on results.

-• Safety profile is favorable, with hematologic adverse events being most common but less frequent than with other therapies; no dose relationship observed for adverse events.
+• Safety profile is favorable, with hematologic adverse events most common but lower than other therapies; only one patient discontinued due to adverse events.

 Differentiation and competitive positioning

-• No food effect observed with TERN-701, simplifying dosing compared to asciminib.
+• No food effect observed, simplifying dosing compared to asciminib.

-• Confidence intervals for efficacy at 320 mg and above do not overlap with those of asciminib, suggesting superior performance.
+• Confidence intervals for efficacy at 320 mg and above do not overlap with asciminib, suggesting meaningful differentiation.

-• TERN-701 is positioned for use in both first and second-line settings, aiming to compete with generics and asciminib.
+• TERN-701 is expected to compete primarily in first and second line, targeting both generics and asciminib.

 • Combination with active site inhibitors is not a current priority due to strong monotherapy responses and concerns about added toxicity.